While most tend to only last a few days and will get better without medical treatment, more serious cases can be highly unpleasant and even fatal.

 While most chest infections should clear up of their own accord within a few days - you should speak to a GP if your symptoms are particularly severe, or you find you’re not getting better after about a week.

-If you’re in one of the at-risk groups mentioned above, are coughing up blood, or find parts of your skin or lips are developing a blue tinge - you should seek medical advice as soon as possible as it could be a more severe chest infection.
+If you’re in one of the at-risk groups mentioned above, are coughing up blood, or find parts of your skin or lips are developing a blue tinge - you should seek medical advice as soon as possible as it could be a more severe case and you may need chest infection medication (Usually antibiotics.).

 In less serious cases, you should be able to manage your symptoms by resting, taking in plenty of fluids and using over-the-counter painkillers to tackle headaches, fevers and any joint or muscle pain you may be experiencing.